mojontwins/MC_Mods/modloader/guide/02-a-block-and-an-item.md

 Podzol is a very basic, opaque block but it needs three different textures (top, bottom and sides), so you'll have to extend `Block` with your own class that implements that feature.
 The renderer calls `getBlockTextureFromSideAndMetadata` to get the block texture, so that's the method you'll need to override.

 I like to keep all mod classes together in their package.
 Right click on Client and select New - Package.
 Create a new package called `org.mojontwins.minecraft.fungalcalamity`.

+I also like to keep all my textures and icons together in a separate folder that's easy to move around as it will be easier to work with.
+This will make sense later.
+So I'll be putting all my files in `/fungalcalamity/`.
+You can just create another package called `fungalcalamity` from Eclipse.

 Now right click on the package and select New - Class.
 Type `BlockPodzòl` the "Name" field, `net.minecraft.src.Block` in the "Superclass" field, and then make sure to check "Constructors from superclass" and "Inherited abstract methods".
 Click "Finish".
 Here it is, your new block class:

 ```java
 	package org.mojontwins.minecraft.fungalcalamity;